 Care of the sheep

-The care sheep receive also affects the value of fleeces.
+The care sheep receive affects the value of fleeces.
 The portion of the wool fibre growing during periods of stress, such as fever, illness, malnutrition, or lambing, is very weak.
 This weak spot produces a breakable fibre, making it less valuable.
 If a sheep has a high fever, the weakness in the wool is often so great that much of the fleece will later drop off.
 Even if the fibre stays together on the sheep, a weak spot can break during processing.
-Keeping the sheep in the best possible health is important for many other reasons besides its effect on the wool.
+Maintaining sheep in the best possible health is important for many other reasons besides its effect on the wool.

-Avoiding Contamination of the Fleece
+Care of the Fleece Before Shearing

-Next, toss the fleece onto a wool preparation table that has a porous top.
-The top can be made of stucco wire, chicken wire, or wooden slats.
+A fleece shorn off properly will stay together.
+Gather together and pick up the fleece as a unit, rather than lifting it so it pulls apart.
+Toss the whole fleece onto a wool preparation table.
+Have a wool table with a porous top made of a wire mesh or wooden slats.
 This allows chaff and other contaminants to fall away from the fleece while it's being prepared.
-The fleece is tossed, cut side down, on the wool preparation table and spread out to its original shape.
-The tossing of the fleece releases much of the chaff and second cuts.
+The fleece is tossed, cut side down, on the wool table and spread out to roughly its original shape.
+Tossing the fleece also releases chaff and second cuts.

 Soiled wool

-The wool from the belly area is usually noticeably shorter and often more stained than the rest of the fleece.
+The wool from the belly area is usually noticeably shorter and often more stained or contaminated than the rest of the fleece.
 It should be pulled off and bagged separately in a bag labeled ‘belly wool’.
 Face wool and topknots should also be bagged with belly wool since they are short and often kempy.

 Fleeces